the1lab/1lab/src/Cat/Instances/Presheaf/Limits.lagda.md

 ```
 -->

+## Continuity of evaluation

-We can also show abstractly that every limit of presheaves is computed
+We can also show abstractly that *every* limit of presheaves is computed
-pointwise, as for the finite constructions above.
-First, note that the
+pointwise, in line with the finitary constructions above.
+First, note
-operation $F \mapsto F(c)$, for a fixed $c : \cC$, is functorial on
+that the operation $F \mapsto F(c)$, for a fixed $c : \cC$, is
-presheaves; this is the **evaluation functor**.
+functorial on presheaves; this is the **evaluation functor**.

 ```agda
 private